 1: Figure 4 stretches for Runners

-Begin by getting yourself in the position as the video suggests.
+Begin by getting yourself into the position as the video suggests.

 2: Gluteal foam rolling for runners

-The first exercise is a simple exercise which you will require a foam roller (click here) or a special grid foam roller (click here).
-Use the links to check out the types available.
-They are pretty similar and can be purchased from most sports shops.
+The first exercise is a simple exercise which you will require a foam roller or a special grid foam roller.?
+They can be purchased from most sports shops and from ourselves.